Visiting Vancouver in February allows you to enjoy a plethora of events, festivals, and exciting activities.

 Love Lights at the Capilano Bridge

-Experience an unparalleled romantic escapade at Love Lights at the Capilano Bridge.
+Experience an unparalleled romantic escapade at Love Lights at the Capilano Suspension Bridge.

 Here, you can take stunning photographs as you wander through Cliffwalk’s enchanting “Arc de Lumina” tunnel of love, surrounded by the warm glow of the rainforest chandelier.